tophatsteve/saas/README.md

-# iaas
+# saas

-Insults as a service.
+Sarcasm as a service.

 A simple service used to try out various cloud infrastructure services.